gildahl/arcadeVFE/README.md

 Issues and Limitations
 ======================
 Because this software is not code-integrated with the host emulator, but relies on external automation techniques, there are a few limitations that should be noted.
-These may never be noticed, but they are good to be aware of.
+These may rarely be noticed, but they are good to be aware of.

 1. arcadeVFE can only tell when a new game is loaded, but not when it is exited.
-It can only surmise that you have exited a game when it detects that you have started a new and different game.
-Consequently, if you exit a game and re-enter the SAME game, arcadeVFE will be oblivious that you did this.
-This should not affect gameplay at all since whatever profiles were run while you were first playing will still be in effect.
-However, arcadeVFE will not be able to provide feedback (such as a beep or voice annunciation) when restarting the game.
+Therefore, it can only surmise that you have exited a game when it detects that you have started a new and different game.
+Consequently, if you exit a game and re-enter the SAME game, arcadeVFE will not know that you did this.
+This should not affect gameplay at all since whatever state was loaded when you originally started the game will still be in effect.
+However, arcadeVFE will not be able to provide feedback (such as a beep or voice notification) when restarting the game.
 Only upon starting a new game.

 2. Trackball and spinner games rely on the arcade software having the focus.
-The game information window that arcadeVFE overlays over the emulator is therefore designed to not take the focus.
+The game information window that arcadeVFE overlays over the emulator is therefore specifically designed to not take the focus.
 However, any mouse clicks made by the user that occur while the game information is displayed (whether or not you are actually viewing it), will cause the overlay to steal the focus.
-This means that it is not possible to use mouse buttons as input for trackball and spinner games (such as for a fire button), otherwise focus will be taken away from the emulator and mouse input will stop working.
-The solution to this is to either keep this feature turned off or ensure that you are using a (non-mouse) XInput device (or XInput virtual device) button as your fire button, in which case, everything should work as intended.
+This means that the GameInfo feature will not work if you use mouse buttons as game input for trackball and spinner games (such as for a fire button), since it will cause focus to be taken away from the emulator causing mouse input to stop working.
+The solution to this is to either keep the GameInfo feature turned off, or ensure that you are using a (non-mouse) game controller button as your fire button, in which case, everything should work as intended.
 Note that non-trackball and spinner games should be generally immune from this issue unless you happen to click your mouse while playing or click on your desktop window with your motion controller.

 3. arcadeVFE pauses operation while its Settings screen is displayed.
-Therefore, if you attempt to use your Virtual Arcade while the Setting screen is open, arcadeVFE will not function, and may also lose track of the arcade software's state.
+Therefore, if you open your arcade software while the Setting screen is open, arcadeVFE will not function.
 If this happens, simply close both your arcade software and arcadeVFE completely, then restart them.

 4. arcadeVFE does not actively monitor for new game controllers while running.
 So be sure that any game controller(s) you intend to use with it are plugged in before you start the software.
 If you plug in a controller while the software is running, the controller will not be recognized until you restart the program.